Sexually transmitted diseases, for one boy out of two there is only HIV – breaking latest news-breakinglatest.news-Breaking Latest News

-Young people are poorly informed about sexual problems and sexually transmitted diseases: to fill the gaps, a campaign by urologists is underway involving the Army and the Red Cross

-Young Italian males know little about sex, at least as far as health is concerned: according to data from the Italian Society of Andrology (IS), more than 50 percent of young people can indicate only AIDS/HIV among the more than thirty sexually transmitted diseases, just one out of five is aware that andrological diseases can compromise fertility.
+Young Italian males know little about sex, at least as far as health is concerned: according to data from the Italian Society of Andrology (SIA), over 50 percent of boys can only indicate AIDS/HIV among the over thirty sexually transmitted, just one in five is aware that andrological diseases can compromise fertility.
 To remedy the lack of knowledge on male sexual health, SIA has just launched an information campaign involving the Italian Army and the Italian Red Cross, but also over 2500 driving schools throughout the country.

 Unaware kids